FLEURY21/sample_size_simulation/README.md

 ---

-This project can be found on the vignette (link to the vignette in progress), on GitLab and GitHub (link in progress).
+This project can be found on the vignette (link to the vignette in progress), on  [GitHub](https://github.com/FLEURY21/sample_size_simulation/).

 ## Installation